Gnaeus Cornelius Lentulus (consul 97 BC)

 Gnaeus Cornelius Lentulus was a consul of the Roman Republic in 97 BC.
 He had been praetor by 100 BC.
 His consular colleague was Publius Licinius Crassus.
-During their consulship, the senate passed a decree banning human sacrifice.
+During their consulship, the Roman Senate passed a decree banning human sacrifice.
 Despite the fame of the gens Cornelia and his attainment of Rome's highest office, little is known about this Lentulus.